Rigid airship: Modern rigids

 The last rigid airships designed and built were built in the 1960s.
 The AEREON III was constructed in Mercer County, New Jersey in the mid-1960s.
 It was to utilize the method of "propulsion" developed and demonstrated by Doctor Solomon Andrews in the 1860s as well as a stern-mounted engine.
 The AEREON III, which had three side-by-side hulls, flipped over during taxi tests and was never repaired.
 A replacement, the AEREON 26, with a delta configuration, was constructed and flight-tested in the early 1970s.
 The test program ended due to the expiration of the life time of the drone engine.
 As of 2019 it has been added to the Air Victory Museum's permanent collection and is on public display in Lumberton, New Jersey.

 The Zeppelin company refers to their NT ship as a rigid, but the envelope shape is retained in part by super-pressure of the lifting gas, and so the NT is more correctly classified as semi-rigid.

-Aeroscraft was certified airworthy by the FAA in September 2013 and has begun flight testing.
+Aeroscraft was certified airworthy by the FAA in September 2013 and began flight testing.

-In 2023, the Pathfinder 1, a prototype electric airship by LTA Research, was unveiled.
-It is the largest modern airship at 124.5 metres long.
+In 2023, the Pathfinder 1, a prototype electric airship built by LTA Research in the United States, was unveiled.
+It is the largest modern airship and flying aircraft at 124.5 m long.
+It also is the first rigid airship to have been built in the 85 years since the last rigid, the Graf Zeppelin, was built.